-The Vermont Nature Trails lead through the reserves of tropical rain forests which are ideal for hiking, bird watching and also provide the opportunity to observe many species of wildlife, cultivated fields and hundreds of plant species.
-Blue Grenadines, our personally owned concierge service firm, can arrange tours through these trails when visiting the Leeward coast of St. Vincent for the day.
+The Vermont Nature Trails are incredibly scenic and beautiful to visit!
+These immense reserves of tropical rain forests are ideal for hiking, bird watching and also provide the opportunity to observe many species of wildlife, cultivated fields and hundreds of plant species.
+We recommend a visit to these trails when in St. Vincent for the day whilst driving along the Leeward coast of St. Vincent.

 Friendship Bay Hike

 One can hike through the Old Fort estate to Ravine beach which is the only black sand beach on the island.
 From this beautiful and secluded beach one can walk through a spacious grassy pasture to the top of St. Hilaire Point, which is an amazing headland overlooking a gorgeous view.
 From here it is only short distance down into Friendship Bay.
 The length of the hike is approximately 45 - 60 min.